pocorall/scaloid-layout-converter/README.md

 # Scaloid Layout Converter

-This program converts Android XML layout into [Scaloid](http://scaloid.org) layout.
+This program converts an Android XML layout into a [Scaloid](http://scaloid.org) layout.

 ### Try this!